ALA-herbarium/documentation/arctos_one-by-one.md

 # Arctos one-by-one operations

-## Adding locality to a specimen
+## Adding Event and Locality to a specimen

- * Locate the specimen record in Arctos
+ * Make sure you understand the basics of the Event + Locality data model in Arctos.
+DO NOT edit an Event or Locality used by other specimens, unless you are confident you know what you are doing.
  * Go to the "Place and Time" section, click "Edit"
- * Note: an auto-generated Specimen/Event exists & is populated for each and every record created within Arctos.
-It is important to not select "Locality [Edit Locality]" when updating place and time.
- * Find the "Specimen/Event[scroll to top][Fork-Edit]" heading, click "Fork-Edit"
+ * Note: All records must have some Event information, and where records have been bulk loaded without transcription, a ‘dummy’ Event was used (e.g., event id: [1525992][2], date: 1800-01-01 to 2007-07-02, no verbatim locality recorded).
+This must be removed from the record you are entering during this update process.
+ * Find the "Specimen/Event [Fork-Edit]" heading, click "Fork-Edit".
+This will clone the existing event and locality into new events and localities, enabling you to edit these without influencing other events or localities.
- * Confirm you are editing the "Fork-edit place-time" form, provide values
+ * Confirm you are editing the "Fork-edit place-time" (popup) form, and provide these values:
+    * Specimen/Event Type (“collection”)
+    * Event Determiner (you) and Date (today)
+    * Verified Status (“accepted”, see [definition][3]), and by who (you) and when (today)
+    * Habitat (if on label; verbatim)
+    * Collecting Source (“wild”)
+    * Verbatim Date
+    * Began Date and Ended Date (in ISO format; if only one day, enter same date for both)
+    * Verbatim locality (transcribed exactly, capitals and all)
+    * Higher Geography (find the smallest scale entry in the higher geography lookup that includes you locality)
+    * Specific locality (derived from the verbatim locality, but
+      1. written from fine scale to large scale, and 2. excluding any information in the Higher Geography)
+ * If you are not intending to georeference (long/lat) the locality, save the edits now (below).
+(It is a good idea to save at this point, even if you intend to georeference, and then re-enter and edit the locality to add long/lat)
+ * If you are georeferencing, add: (more here)
- * At bottom of the form, below "On Save..." select "___" from the dropdown menu, click "Save Changes"
+ * At bottom of the form, below "On Save..." select "unaccept existing specimen_event" from the dropdown menu, click "Save Changes"
  * Go back to the main specimen page and reload.
 Revisit the "Place and Time" section and confirm new values were added.
+The unaccepted, dummy locality should now be in a dark gray box.
+ * Final step.
+Click “Edit” again, locate the dummy event (usually with thousands of associated specimens), and click “Delete Specimen/Event”.
+This will _not_ delete the Event, only the association of the specimen with the event.
+When you return to the main record page, you should now see only one Place-Time box, the one you have just entered.

 ## Adding an identifier to a specimen